 Sketch of 'The Hill School' from an early prospectus

 The principal of the School was Lumley Fitzgerald Lyster MA (1890 - 1958), who was educated at Cambridge University.
-He was the son of soldier Lt Col Charles Bybie Lyster and the second cousin of Vice Admiral Sir Arthur Lumley St George Lyster, who had a distinguished career in the Royal Navy.
+He was the son of soldier Lt Col Charles Bybie Lyster, once of West Malvern, and the second cousin of Vice Admiral Sir Arthur Lumley St George Lyster, who had a distinguished career in the Royal Navy.

 In 1917 Fitzgerald Lyster had married Gladys Faith Friend Forwood, the daughter of a cotton merchant, born in the USA; Fitzgerald then was a Lieutenant in the Army Ordnance Department.